Debbie Meyer: 1968 Mexico City Olympics

 Meyer had obstacles to overcome in the 1968 Olympics, as she had developed a stomach ailment in Mexico City and had just recovered from a painful bout of bursitis in her left shoulder.
-Competing as a favorite in all three events, Meyer met and exceeded expectations despite her ailments and took gold in the 200-, 400-, and 800-meter freestyle races, becoming the first swimmer to win three individual gold medals in one Olympics.
+Competing as a favorite in all three events, Meyer met and exceeded expectations despite her ailments and took gold in the 200-, 400-, and 800-meter freestyle races at age 15, becoming the first swimmer to win three individual gold medals in one Olympics.
 Katie Ledecky is the only other female swimmer to have won all three events, in the 2016 Summer Olympics in Rio.
 Despite competing at the high altitude of Mexico City, her winning times at the Olympic Games were 2:10.5 for the 200-meter, 4:31.8 for the 400-meter, and 9:24.0 for the 800-meter distances, all of them new or first-time Olympic records.

 With strong contributions by Meyer, Coach Sherm Chavoor's 1968 U.S. women's Olympic team won ten of a possible fifteen gold medals, eight silver of a possible twelve, and eight bronze of a possible twelve.
 In total, the U.S. women captured twenty-six medals out of a possible thirty-nine.

 While overcoming her problems with asthma, Meyer broke 15 world records in swimming during her career.
 She broke 24 American records and won 19 Amateur Athletic Union (AAU) national championships.
 Reluctant to continue training for the 1972 Olympics, Meyer retired from competitive swimming in 1970.
 She would attend UCLA, but not as a swimmer.